Greatdrak/BNTRedux/README.md

 - [ ] Tournament system
 - [ ] Mod support

+## 🏛️ Heritage & Inspiration

+**Quantum Nova Traders** is a modern reimagining of the classic **Blacknova Traders** game.
+We pay homage to the original web-based space trading game that captivated players in the early days of browser gaming.

+### About Blacknova Traders
+Blacknova Traders was one of the pioneering browser-based multiplayer games, featuring:
+- Real-time space trading
+- Multiplayer competition
+- Strategic resource management
+- Turn-based gameplay

+### Our Modern Take
+While inspired by the original, Quantum Nova Traders brings the classic gameplay into the modern era with:
+- **Modern Tech Stack** - Built with Next.js, React, and Supabase
+- **Enhanced UI/UX** - Beautiful, responsive interface
+- **Real-time Updates** - Live game state synchronization
+- **Advanced Features** - Combat system, planet management, AI players
+- **Mobile Ready** - Responsive design for all devices

+We're grateful to the original Blacknova Traders community and developers for creating such an engaging game that continues to inspire new generations of space trading games.

 ## 🆘 Support

 - **Issues** - Report bugs and request features on GitHub